Everything You Need to Know About Trimix Injections

 Trimix Side Effects

 Because it is administered locally, the side effects of Trimix are minimal.
 There may be some irritation at the injection site.
-Priapism is the most common side effect; if the effects of Trimix do not wear off after four hours, you should seek medical attention immediately.
+Priapism is the most common side effect; if Trimix’s effects do not wear off after three hours, you should seek medical attention immediately (Seyam et al., 2005).

 What Is the Right Dose of Trimix?